TheRedBrain/rpg-inventory/README.md

 Items in the "two_handed_items" item tag can only be used when the offhand is sheathed.

-When "needs_two_handing_status_effect_identifier" is a valid status effect identifier, that status effect is applied when the item in the main hand is in the "non_two_handed_items" item tag.
+When "needs_two_handing_status_effect_identifier" is a valid status effect identifier, that status effect is applied when the item in the main hand is in the "two_handed_items" item tag and the offhand is not sheathed.

 When "no_attack_item_status_effect_identifier" is a valid status effect identifier, that status effect is applied when the item in the main hand is not in the 'attack_items' item tag and the 'allow_attacking_with_non_attack_items' option is set to false.